Cultivation and Harvesting Guidelines

 - Any packages that have detectable smell will likely not be forwarded from the post office and therefore disqualified.

-- A tracking number is required and an adults signature is required for delivery.
+- A tracking number is not required but is recommended and an adults signature is required for delivery.

 - 1 gram of dried flower is equal to 0.25 grams of concentrates.
-Therefore you will submit 7 grams of concentrate to stay under the 30g equivalent limit
+Therefore you may submit 7 grams of concentrate to stay under the 30g equivalent limit

 - Food grade materials must be used throughout the pressing process.